 As the world grapples with the transition to a low-carbon future amid rising inflation and climate uncertainty, the road ahead is challenging and can seem overwhelming.
 The good news in British Columbia is that countless individuals, organizations and First Nations are working together to protect and restore local watersheds and their natural functions.
 However, the long-term success of this watershed security work is dependent on political will and sustained funding.

-In recent years, the B.C. government has made significant progress through initiatives like the 2021 Healthy Watershed Initiative and subsequent watershed investments totalling $57 million that funded more than 60 progressive projects across the province.
+In recent years, the B.C. government has made significant progress through initiatives like the 2021 Healthy Watershed Initiative and subsequent watershed investments totalling $57 million that funded close to 150 progressive projects across the province.
 The creation of the Ministry of Water, Land, and Resource Stewardship was a much-needed development that moved healthy watershed management out from under the Ministry of Forests, and the establishment of B.C.’s first Watershed Security Fund as an endowment fund in Budget 2023 with an initial $100 million investment was a progressive step, but the buck can’t stop there.
 The annual baseline budget for grants and programs that this fund will generate is $3-5 million, a paltry sum compared to the $11.2 billion investment over three years that Budget 2023 allocated for new health-care infrastructure.

 Watersheds are natural infrastructure that require substantial funding support just like health-care infrastructure.
 Investing in watershed protection is a critical component of societal well-being.
 For example, Living Lakes Canada used the 2021-2022 provincial funding to launch a monitoring network guided by local Indigenous and non-Indigenous community priorities in under-monitored areas across the B.C.
 Columbia Basin.
 Today, 144 monitoring sites are collecting important water and climate data to inform local adaptation strategies and water management planning for rural communities.
 A water mapping resource, using this data, accelerated the response time in the fight to save the community of Argenta from an out-of-control wildfire in July.
 Without sustained funding, this invaluable community-based monitoring network risks becoming a stranded asset, leaving its full potential untapped.